django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 ---

-# About Us
+# About Me

 ## Instructor: Jacinda Shelly

-## TAs: William Hakizimana and Andrew Pinkham

 Note:

 - My background
-- Last six years working at Doctor On Demand
+- CTO / First engineer at Doctor On Demand
-- Prior to that worked at a defense contractor
+- Prior to that worked at a small defense contractor
 - Also have some academic credentials in this area, but they're old (MIT crypto and security class)
 - It IS useful to understand the difference between signing and encrypting something, how handshakes work, etc. I think some people focus on these too much
 - Talk about James Mickens (next slide)

-- Ask William and Andrew to introduce themselves

 ---